-Energy Conservation and Momentum Conservation of a Ball Projected in a Bullet
+Energy Conservation and Momentum Conservation of a Ball Projected in a Gun

 Conservation of Momentum and Energy Transfer